 Texas Driving Without a License Ticket Defense Lawyers.

-The experienced Texas Driving Without A License Ticket Defense Lawyers at Joyner + Joyner have successfully represented thousands of clients cited with Driving Without A License violations throughout the State of Texas.
+Experienced Texas Driving Without A License Ticket Defense Lawyers at Joyner + Joyner Texas Law Firm have successfully represented thousands of clients cited with Driving Without A License violations throughout the State of Texas.

 STOP – DO NOT JUST PAY THE FINE!

 Our criminal defense attorneys can represent you against charges for Driving While License Invalid and can even help you request an Occupational License.

 Texas Driving Without a License Law.

 Under Texas law, Driving While License Invalid (also known as DWLI) is generally a Class C misdemeanor and punishable with a fine up to $500.00 for first time offenses.
 However, the underlying reason your license was suspended or revoked may result in more serious penalties.
 Therefore, it is extremely important that you consult with our Texas Driving Without A License Ticket Defense Attorneys so we can explain the options available in your particular case.

 According to the Texas Penal Code, driving while your license is suspended can result in the penalties listed below:

 Texas DWLI Class C Misdemeanor

 - Generally a DWLS offense is punishable as a Class C misdemeanor for a first offense.
 This degree of offense can result in a fine up to $500.